atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/2_model.md

 #### Dude Model

-The dude model is a class that represent a dude or a message that will be sent to others on the at platform.The dude model class contains the following properties.
+The dude model is a class that represent a dude or a message that will be sent to others on the atPlatform.The dude model class contains the following properties.

 ```dart
 class DudeModel {